seanhayes13/main/java/fileCabinet/whatworks.md

 I will try to add to this list when I make some break throughs

-* 8 April
-   * Basic Node-Page-Drawer-FileCabinet (NPDF) system tested entering first and last name and age for four people
-   * Exporting to and importing from a JSON file
-   * Parsing the imported data from a list of nodes into the NPDF format
-* 9 April
-   * Save and upload FileCabinet and Drawer configurations including name of the FileCabinet and the current next ID number for each drawer.
-Tested by adding a second Drawer of albums with group/artist names
-   * Started work on basic command prompt input class.
-What's working on this?
-      * Load a file cabinet
-      * Display a list of known commands and their description
-      * Exit
 * 10 April
   * Added a lot of functionality including the first phases of the engine to control interacting with the FileCabinet, this is the actual output from running the help command of :